Revised New Jerusalem Bible: Adoption

 In July 2021 the bishops' conferences of Australia and New Zealand stated that they would use the Revised New Jerusalem Bible as the basis for their new lectionary.
 Their previous lectionary had been based on the Jerusalem Bible.
 Stephen Lowe, the bishop of Hamilton and Secretary of the New Zealand Catholic Bishops' Conference, said that they had debated between adopting the English Standard Version Catholic Edition (ESV-CE) or the RNJB but had settled on the RNJB because it "uses inclusive language, and is based on the Jerusalem Bible translation, that is the current approved lectionary for New Zealand".

-Criticism
+The Revised New Jerusalem Bible was authorized for use in the worship of the Episcopal Church at the 80th General Convention in 2022.

+Reception

 Eamon Duffy, an Irish historian at Cambridge University, criticised the Revised New Jerusalem Bible for being "flaccid" and containing "casual inaccuracy" and said that "The English Standard Version is more accurate, and reads better."
+Dr Sara Parvis, senior lecturer in patristics at Edinburgh University School of Divinity, disagreed that the English Standard Version is more accurate than the RNJB.

 Fr.
 Neil Xavier O'Donoghue, a theologian, notes that while the original Jerusalem Bible had extensive footnotes, the RNJB does not.
 Indeed, the notes to the RNJB were originally composed by Henry Wansbrough for the CTS New Catholic Bible and are, O'Donoghue says, "squat", or relatively sparse.